 An experienced chair, Ms Overell brings significant commercial, legal, governance and advocacy skills.
 She was a Victorian Government deputy secretary and a partner at KPMG, advising on infrastructure projects.
 She is a Fellow of the Australian Institute of Company Directors and Institute of Public Administration of Australia (Victoria).
 In the 2020 Queen’s Birthday Honours, she was made a Member of the Order of Australia, in recognition of her service to the community.
 In 2021, Genevieve was appointed Distinguished Alumna of the Law Faculty, Monash University.

-Other current appointments or memberships:
+Other current appointments or memberships as at 30 June 2025:

-Victorian Comprehensive Cancer Centre Alliance, non-executive director
+Victorian Comprehensive Cancer Centre Alliance, Non-executive director

 Victorian Opera, Chair